Updated: Jul 20

 Flour - all-purpose flour.
 I prefer organic.

-Breadcrumbs - cornbread crumbs provide great flavor, so please don't substitute this ingredient.
+Breadcrumbs - cornbread crumbs provide great flavor, along with sweetness so please don't substitute this ingredient.

 Do I Have to Use Crème Fraiche To Make Pimento Aioli?

 You can use heavy cream instead of crème fraiche.
 I grew up in Ukraine with crème fraiche (cultured cream), and that's what I prefer to use in most of my cooking.
 It is slightly tart and has a more complex flavor profile compared to heavy cream.
 As you know, I truly believe fermented food is magic food; so using crème fraiche would be my first choice before sour cream or even yogurt in this recipe.